FoxxMD/blog/_drafts/modernizing-multi-scrobbler.md

 * delete after `2 weeks` => you have 2 weeks to see all history with basic timeline events and essential scrobble data like title/artist/album etc...

  To keep MS aggressive on space use in the worst-case scenario I defaulted these policies to `3 days` compaction and `7 days` deletion.
 But these can be updated by the user with simple ENV or file configuration globally or per Source/Client.

+## Implementation Part Two: Frontend

+### My Achilles Heel

+I'll be the first to admit that my UI/UX and design skills *are not great*.

+I'm not so bad as to fill the stereotype of *"unstyled html with every button and field on the same page"* engineer but visual creativity is a challenge for me.
+I usually rely on exhaustive component frameworks like [antd](https://ant.design/) to do the heavy lifting on UI and then I slap together whatever work on the page.

+Shamefully, the majority of my frontend implementations have been born from a vague idea in my mind where I design *and implement* at the same time without any thought for layout/design ahead of time.
+There is very little iteration.

+### Design First

+With this redesign I was determined to do things The Right Way™️ so that my efforts aren't wasted on rewriting later, my users get actual improvements in experience, and I can gain the skills necessary to implement future projects without as much pain.

+The first step for this was already done: my UI/UX design friend had already [sat me down](#user-first-design-requirements) and helped me hammer out a rough outline of the design along with (not so) gently challenging my assumptions about how to design for UX.

+Now, I wanted to put this design into practice in a way that I could iterate on without needing to do the full implementation inside the codebase.
+After some research, I landed on using [**Storybook**](https://storybook.js.org/) for this process, mainly because it [already supported integration](https://storybook.js.org/docs/builders/vite) with my existing frontend tooling library, [vite.](https://vite.dev/)

+Storybook enabled me to build components in isolation so that I could quickly iterate on how each functioned and rendered without having to wire up a full backend, or dependent components, to make them work.

+I used a combination of hand-rolled [data interface fixtures](https://github.com/FoxxMD/multi-scrobbler/blob/fab2e4938de35713868ecd048b4e793890c71b68/src/core/tests/utils/apiFixtures.ts) using [Faker](https://fakerjs.dev/) for randomized data, and [MSW](https://storybook.js.org/docs/writing-stories/mocking-data-and-modules/mocking-network-requests#set-up-the-msw-addon) for mocking API calls so that each storied compoonent could get "real" data that would match the actual, eventual implementation used in MS.

+This approach also enabled me to hammer out the API interface the backend would eventually implement, driven by the needs of the frontend.

+> Additionally, this helped informed my decision for state and API interaction in the frontend implementation.
+I was already sticking with React since its what I knew but I found that [Tanstack Query](https://tanstack.com/query) met my needs quite well while being much lighter than something like [RTK Query](https://redux-toolkit.js.org/rtk-query/overview).
+{: .prompt-info }

+#### Component Library

+The last planning step was choosing a component library.
+I probably spent the most time on this step as there are just *so many* libraries to choose from these days.

+Having previously worked with antd I knew I didn't want to go with any library that was as heavily opinionated as it was.

+A benefit of libraries like ant is that they are *exhaustive* and will have implementations, or features, missing from more orthogonal libraries, such as fully-featured Tables with filters/sorting baked in.
+However, the drawback with these libraries is that if you need to do something that is custom or out of scope you are *really out of luck* and they can become incredible difficult to work with.

+At the same time, I was wary about diving in to something like [shadcn](https://ui.shadcn.com/) because I did not want to be responsible for every single component and how they are all composed.
+I know headless ui libraries are *so hot right now* but it seemed like too much work for my scope, where I wanted to create an implementation with a modicum of flexibility but that wouldn't need to be fully bespoke.
+Remember, [if Multi-Scrobbler is working as intended you shouldn't need to use the web UI at all.](#why-fix-what-isnt-broken) I didn't want to spend a ton of time creating a UI where the ideal usecase is that a user looks at it for 2 minutes for the entire lifetime of the app.

+After much hand-wringing and tinkering in different doc playgrounds, I finally settled on [Chakra UI](https://www.chakra-ui.com/).
+Chakra strikes a good balance, for me, between allowing users to compose components and providing an opinionated framework.
+It is built on [Ark UI](https://ark-ui.com/), a headless ui library like shadcn, but provides a batteries-included UI/UX experience that can be tailored when needed.